liyanasahir/mission-buildwebsite/day5.md

 *Did you take a small pause on day 1 or day 2 and then realized by the time you got back to the group that everyone had finished so much, that you were severely lagging behind and could never hope to catch up?*

-Refer to the files in this link to catch up.
+Refer to the different files in [this folder](https://github.com/liyanasahir/mission-buildwebsite) to catch up.

 Take it day by day.